 Stolie debuted as an original songwriter in the mid-90s and released her first original tunes on cassette!
-Empowered by the ambition of Ani DiFranco, the rock-angst of Alanis, the roots of Sheryl, the sadness of Jewel and quirkiness of Tori and Bjork, Stolie has run the gamut of genres in her career of song-writing.
+Empowered by the ambition of Ani DiFranco, the rock-angst of Alanis, the roots of Sheryl, the heart-wrench of Jewel, Björk's quirkiness and the genius of Tori, Stolie has run the gamut of genres in her 20+ career of song-writing.
 Comfortably riding the pop wave with some jazz swing, rock wailers, old-timey blues, country twang, and story-telling charm, Stolie has the topical spread and witty live banter to bring an audience from their emotional knees to standing double-ovations.

 In the late 90s, during her freshman year at Illinois Wesleyan University, Stolie was invited to open shows for the Bluemoon Coffeehouse folk series, warming up the stage for artists like Willy Porter and Vance Gilbert.
 During a study-abroad year in London (studying English, har har), she played the open mic circuit, landing paying gigs, was mugged while playing in the tube, and ditched vegetarianism for chicken.

 Being the hustler she is, and taking the same approach back in Chicago, Stolie found more gig opportunities.
 She recorded and produced her self-titled CD on a 4-track and in a studio.
 After graduating college, a booking agent signed her to play the college circuit throughout the midwest and east coast.
 During this time, her internship at Bloodshot Records led to a part-time position doing radio promotions, tour publicity and eventually kicking off their social media campaign by creating their MySpace account.
 Here, Stolie learned the back-end of the biz, but was also given permission to take time off to tour.